 What are the side effects of inhalation sedation?

 Compared to most forms of sedation dentistry, laughing gas has very few side effects.
 Most patients walk out of the office post-procedure feeling fine and are able to go right back to their daily routine.
 Occasionally, a patient will experience:

 It’s best to eat lightly before the procedure and to rest five minutes post-procedure to keep these side effects from occurring.

 Is inhalation sedation right for me?

 Laughing gas is the perfect way to avoid dental anxiety, pain, and complications surrounding the gag reflex.
-Come in for a free consultation to see if our dental experts recommend using nitrous oxide at your next procedure.
+Come in for a consultation to see if our dental experts recommend using nitrous oxide at your next procedure.